-Product ideation and design involve the completion of numerous stages before there is a physical product created.
-One of the most exciting steps and parts of building a new product is getting to the prototyping stage!
+Product ideation and design involve completing numerous stages before a physical product is created.
+One of the most exciting steps in building a new product is getting to the prototyping stage!

 Tailor Your Prototype to Your Audience